TNolan01/tommy1/README.md

 #### Proposed Strategy

 <p>This market place is quite crowded, and having done some market research it is clear there are many competitors in this E-commerce space.
 I would propose that the business looks toward creating original content for release on social channels.</p>
-<p>Many Irish businesses, in the agricultural space in particular, have been releasing content on Youtube.
+<p>A search of Youtube brought up a number of Irish channels in the Agricultrual space which have been releasing content on YouTube.
 The content is organic and primarily catalogues the goings on and happenings in their business.
-Some of these videos have developed connections with suppliers with benefit for both parties.</p>
+As you skip through some of this content you can see the rapid development of connections between the content creators and their suppliers with benefit for both parties. </p>
+<p>This type of content creation could work very well for this business.</p>

 <strong>Strategy</strong>:
 <ul>
-<li>Create short videos demonstrating products.</li>
+<li>Create short videos demonstrating products. </li>
 <li>Create videos of 'DIY' projects using products sold by the business.</li>
-<li>Develop a partnership with business(es) whom purchase products showing some of their work.
-A partnership with a landscaping business detailing before and after garden transformations.</li>
+<li>Develop a partnership with suppliers and trade customers to add value for all parties.
+A partnership with a landscaping business detailing before and after garden transformations or demonstrations showing products in use. </li>
-<li>Market the business as a source of information, create and develop a Frequently Asked Question section and lean on the approchability and knowledge of the staff.</li>
+<li>Market the business as a source of information, create and develop a Frequently Asked Question section and lean on the approachability and knowledge of the staff. </li>
 </ul>

 #### Facebook
 <p>The business has an active Facebook page.
-I would look to integrate Facebook posts into the site in some shape.</p>
+I would look to integrate Facebook posts into the site in some shape. </p>
 <br>

 <p align="center" width="100%">